-The Council is on a journey of transformation and change, reshaping our organisation to ensure that we are prepared to deliver the best public services we can for the people of Perth and Kinross, focused on need and within available resources.
+The Council continues its journey of transformation and change, reshaping our organisation to ensure that we are prepared to deliver the best public services we can for the people of Perth and Kinross, focused on need and within available resources.
 Our workforce is fundamental to the achievement of this goal.
 We recognise the importance of creating an environment which allows the people in our teams to be their best.
-We have a clear vision, aims and aspiration for our workforce and bringing our people on that journey is essential part of ensuring that our culture and ethos to be future-ready to deliver public services remains pivotal.
+We have a clear vision, aims and aspiration for our workforce and bringing our people on that journey is an essential part of ensuring that our culture and ethos to be future-ready to deliver public services remains pivotal.

 The Corporate Plan 2022/23 - 2027/28 sets out the key priorities and vision for the council, including how we will approach the delivery of services.
 Our Transformation and Change Strategy recognises that to achieve the ambitions of the Council we need to transform our organisation including its size and shape.
 Our Financial Strategy recognises the unprecedented budget challenges and need for responsible decision-making given the context in which we work.
-We have developed a new People and Culture strategy for 2024-2028 which builds upon the foundation laid by these previous decisions to provide the enabler for our continued journey to reshape our organisation and to ensure that we can deliver the best public services we can.
+The People and Culture strategy 2024-2028 approved in June 2024 is the enabler to support our workforce, to develop and support them to make decisions whilst we continue to reshape our organisation and ensure that we can deliver the best public services we can.
 We continue to focus our efforts on what makes change a success - our people - and have created learning and engagement opportunities to support our ambition of growth and change.
 Our People and Culture Strategy is based around our values of Ambition, Compassion and Integrity to ensure that it delivers direction on not only what we need to do but also why, where and how we should be delivering now and in the future.
-We are committed to the delivery of a sustainable approach to workforce development, and a flexible and agile workforce with the right skills, values and attitudes to meet the needs of our communities now and into the future.
-A focus on workplace culture, performance, boosting productivity, encouraging innovation and creativity, embracing agility, digital technology and promoting wellbeing, reward, recognition and resilience are key.
+Our action plan sets out how we will create a healthy and flexible workforce with the appropriate skills, values and behaviours to address current and future demands.
+This focus on workplace culture, performance, boosting productivity, encouraging innovation and creativity, embracing agility, digital technology and promoting wellbeing, reward, recognition and resilience are key.
+These commitments will enable the Council to match its ambition for transformation and resilience are key.
 These commitments will enable the Council to match its ambition for transforming services, growing the economy, reducing inequalities, protecting vulnerable people and supporting young people to be all they can be.